2025–26 ANFA Women's League

-The 2025–26 ANFA Women's League marks the 2nd edition of Nepal’s premier women's football competition.
+The 2025–26 ANFA Women's League marks the 2nd edition of Nepal's premier women's football competition.
 Organized by the All Nepal Football Association (ANFA), this season features an expanded qualification model with 14 clubs, aimed at broadening regional participation and raising the overall competitive standard.

+Later Waling Municipality pulled out from the league due to financial issues.